FCE Speaking Archives - EngExam.info

 3 – Coming to an agreement

-When you start FCE Speaking Part 3 one of you has to start the conversation.
+At the beginning of FCE Speaking Part 3, one of you has to start the conversation.
 The key here is to be polite and allow your partner to choose, especially if they are shy or silent.
-You can either initiate this yourself of wait for your partner to go first:
+You can either begin the conversation yourself or wait for your partner to go first.

 Starting the dialogueResponding